Candice Swanepoel Poses In The Jungle In Skimpy Orange One-Piece On Instagram

 Many other fans expressed their admiration for the star with various emoji.
 One fan continued Candice’s caption by leaving the next lyric of the song.

 As fans know, Candice’s Instagram has been filled with jungle vibes recently, as she has shared many photos from her travels in Jamaica and Kenya.
-Earlier this week, the model showed off her stunning physique once more in a skimpy leopard-print bikini, which was also from her brand, as The Inquisitr previously reported.
-Fans loved that post as well, and it garnered over 280,000 likes in addition to more than 1,000 comments.
+Earlier this week, the model showed off her stunning physique once more in a skimpy leopard-print bikini, which was also from her brand, as The Inquisitr reported.
+Fans loved that post as well — it garnered over 280,000 likes in addition to more than 1,000 comments.